CBS-SI/DST/DST Database Documentation/README.md

 ### ANDELOPS / DB: [`idas`]

-Share of Dissolution

-Represents the proportion of a workplace that was dissolved in cases of split-ups or reorganizations.
+Percentage of employees (in integers) that remained from a closed Workplace ID to a the new Workplace ID after a merge or disolution.

 https://www.dst.dk/da/TilSalg/Forskningsservice/Dokumentation/hoejkvalitetsvariable/ida-arbejdssteder/andelops

 ### ANDELUDS / DB: [`idas`]

-Share of Split-off
+Percentage of employees (in integers) that were transfered from a closed Workplace ID to a different Workplace after a merge or disolution.

 Indicates the proportion of a workplace that was split off to form new units